Hypnotherapy To Heal The Addiction

-The basic design for our body and mind is survival, and it will go do what ever it can do to maintain your survival.
-When we overindulge in over-stimulators like alcohol, sex, drugs or sugar our brain's reward center takes note that we have become overstimulated.
-The brain perceives this altered state to be detrimental for our survival and compensates by decreasing our sense of pleasure and reward.
+The basic design for our body and mind is survival, and will do what ever it can to maintain our survival.
+When we overindulge in stimulators like alcohol, sex, drugs or sugar, our brain's reward center takes note that we have become overstimulated.
+The brain perceives this altered state, to be detrimental for our survival and compensates by decreasing our sense of pleasure and reward.

 The brain does this by desensitising our D2 receptor response, by eliminating some of them.

 This survival strategy creates a situation where we don't feel the same pleasure or reward as we did at the beginning of the addiction.
 This survival response is the same for food or drugs.
 Resulting in the development of tolerance, we desire more and more of our choice of high but find it less pleasing.
 Now compelled to feed the addiction but no longer for the pleasure or reward response we experience addiction.

 Addictions Lead To Other Problems And Inhibit The Enjoyment Of Life

 Instead, the primary reason we continue feeding the addiction is to avoid the pain and discomfort of withdrawal, which we want to avoid and are unable to tolerate.